sergeiudris/ipfs-cube/readme.txt

 - <s>live additions/removals over pubsub: when user adds a file to ipfs node, app sends msg over pubsub - so all nodes online instantly add file to index (or increment/decrement seeds/pins) - if file is popular (defined by how many seeds)</s>
 - automatic index echange - find programs discover each other and exchange the list of files
 - DHT - program uses existing DHT, not pubsub, to find other programs to share index (additional field to DHT's ping to discover/ask and ut_metadata-like extension to then download index)
+- extension - program is an extension of existing Bittorrent and IPFS networks
 - filters - peers can choose which filters to apply to the index they store
 - can download files - it's a torrent client and IPFS client
 - installation - desktop program